miquelvir/lsds-2026/projects/1-hdfs/README.md

     ]
     ```

+2. Make sure the basic tests are passing in the `Actions` tab in GitHub

-2. Submit a link to the repository in the Aula Global task
+4. Submit a link to the repository in the Aula Global task

 # Work breakdown